-Hennepin Canal Trail Professional Review and Guide
+Hennepin Canal Trail Professional Guide

 "In the late nineteenth and early twentieth centuries, the I&M and Hennepin Canals were dug in northern Illinois to speed up transportation between Lake Michigan and the Mississippi River.
 The Hennepin Canal, which runs from the Illinois River nearly to the Mississippi, is the lesser known of the two.
 Long closed to barge traffic, the canal now is essentially a long, narrow pond that stretches nearly halfway across the state.